 4330.
 Public Opinion and Propaganda (3).
 The nature of public opinion and propaganda; the role of the press in its formation and how the press is influenced by public opinion.

 4350.
 Multiplatform News Delivery (3).
-Prerequisite: JOUR 3311 and 3312 with a grade of C or higher..
+Prerequisites: C or higher in JOUR 3311 and 3312.
 Capstone course on production of news in print, online, and broadcast environments.
 (Writing Intensive)

 4370.
 Advanced Reporting (3).
-Prerequisites: JOUR 3310 and 3312 with a grade of C or higher.
-Corequisite: Non-credit lab.
+Prerequisites: C or higher in JOUR 3310 and 3312.
 A course in the interrelation and writing of news on social, political, and economic topics.
 Emphasis on precision journalism and the use of online computer technologies to acquire and disseminate information, implementation through lab assignments.
 (Writing Intensive)

 4390.
 Journalism Practicum (3).
-Prerequisites: Junior or senior standing, JOUR 3311, 3312 and 3380 with a grade of C or higher, and recommendation of faculty member and internship coordinator.
+Prerequisites: Junior or senior standing, C or higher in JOUR 3311, 3312 and 3380, and recommendation of faculty member and internship coordinator.
 Minimum of 160 hours supervised employment in media or communications organization.
 Weekly reports, interviews, and term paper required.Back to Top

 6315.
 Special Topics in Journalism (3).
 Class restricted to fully admitted graduate students with a declared degree in any program.
 A rotating topics course examining theory and research into ethical, political and organizational issues affecting news gathering, reporting and journalistic performance.
 May be repeated twice when topics vary.